The U.S. & Gavi, the Vaccine Alliance

 Gavi Website.
 “Transition process”. http://www.gavi.org/support/sustainability/transition-process/.

 Gavi Website.
-“Disbursements by Country”. http://www.gavi.org/country/all-countries-commitments-and-disbursements/.
+“Disbursements and Commitments”. https://www.gavi.org/results/disbursements/.

 Gavi Progress Report 2016. http://gaviprogressreport.org/2016/.